 Things To Consider When Transitioning To Raw For Specific Life Stages:

 Since puppies don’t have the long term negative effects of a processed diet, they are likely to adjust to their new diet much quicker than adult dogs.
 Puppies have a healthier digestive system, making the transition process much quicker.
-With puppies you can change their diet cold turkey, or slow and gradually but it may take a couple days instead of a couple weeks.
+With puppies we still recommend transitioning slow and gradually but it may take a couple days instead of a couple weeks.

 If your dog has a healthy digestive system, they may be able to transition much quicker as well.
 We still do suggest starting slow, monitoring their stool, and adjust as needed.